php/doc-base/docs/faq.md

 Help is available with following command: `php docgen.php -h`.

 ## I created skeletons that contain a bunch of default text, should I commit it?
 No!
-Edit the files, to check the generated content and add more information, before committing.
+Edit the files, to check the generated content and add more information before committing.
 Thinking that it is okay to commit the skeleton files because you will soon come along and flesh them out might seem like a good idea.
 However, temporary often becomes permanent.